libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-kotlin.md

 * [Examples of libGDX projects using Kotlin](#examples-of-libgdx-projects-using-kotlin)

 ## Configure Gradle

+UPDATE: Gdx-Liftoff has an option to enable Kotlin support in new projects and will handle most of the configuration for you.
+These instructions remain for posterity.

 This step basically includes following the [instructions from the official Kotlin manual](https://kotlinlang.org/docs/reference/using-gradle.html).